Here we explain the common causes of pain along the outside of the foot including forefoot, midfoot and heel area.

 - Pain will be made worse when attempting to turn the sole of the foot outwards against resistance.

 Cuboid syndrome occurs when the peroneus longus muscle in the lower leg applies excess traction (pulling) on the cuboid bone, causing it to partially dislocate.
-The injury often occurs in conjunction with peroneal tendonitis, or if the patient overpronates (foot rolls in and flattens).
-Symptoms of cuboid syndrome are very similar to a sprained ankle and include pain on the outside of the foot, especially when weight bearing.
+The injury often occurs in conjunction with peroneal tendonitis.
+Symptoms of cuboid syndrome are very similar to a sprained ankle and include:

 Midtarsal Joint Sprain

 Jones fracture is a fracture of the 5th metatarsal bone on the outside of the foot, at the ‘proximal’ end of the bone (nearest the ankle).
-It is most likely to be caused following an ankle sprain or forceful impact to the outside of the foot, but it may occur through overuse, particularly repetitive strain or impact to the outside of the foot.
-The main symptom is pain on the outside of the foot with the patient having difficulty weight-bearing.
+It is most likely to be caused following an ankle sprain or forceful impact to the outside of the foot.
+However, it may occur through overuse, particularly repetitive strain or impact to the outside of the foot.
+The main symptoms are:

 Sinus Tarsi Syndrome